rkuma183/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 install Anaconda</a> and use conda commands (instad of Miniconda or pip with virtualenv).
 These provide for custom
 <a href="virtualenv">virtual environments</a>
-that each contain a desired version of Python for a specific purpose/project, plus specific versions of add-on Python packages (such as TensorFlow).
+that each contain a desired version of Python (2.7 vs 3.6) for a specific purpose/project, plus specific versions of add-on Python packages (such as TensorFlow).

 PIP install is troublesome, often because they are more recent than those in Conda.